ryanwilsond/belte/docs/Principles.md

 ## Introduction & Logical vs Physical

-BELTE is a statically and strongly typed language most similar to C# (BELTE is object oriented), compiled using the Buckle compiler.
+Belte is a statically and strongly typed language most similar to C# (Belte is object oriented), compiled using the Buckle compiler.

 This language and compiler is being developed to solve the biggest issue with all modern general purpose programming